andrewrabert/cloneholio/README.md

 **Features:**

 - Supports both GitHub and GitLab.
-- Backup *all repositories* owned by users, groups, and subgroups.
+- Back up *all repositories* owned by users, groups, and subgroups.
-- Backup individual repositories.
+- Back up individual repositories.
 - Scale to a configurable number of processes.

 ## Installation